clokep/relapse/docs/usage/configuration/config_documentation.md

         for this option.
      * `min_cache_ttl` sets a limit under which newer cache entries are not evicted and is only applied when caches are actively being evicted/`max_cache_memory_usage` has been exceeded.
-This is to protect hot caches from being emptied while Synapse is evicting due to memory.
+This is to protect hot caches from being emptied while Relapse is evicting due to memory.
 There is no default value for this option.

 Example configuration:
 ```yaml